bud3699/Virtual-Display-Driver/README.md

    - **Device Manager:** Check "Device Manager" under "Display Adapters."
    - **Settings:** Check display settings under system settings and see if the virtual displays show.

+Manual installation can be found in the wiki

 ## 🤔 Comparison with other IDDs

 The table below shows a comparison with other popular Indirect Display Driver